fullers/diabetictracker/README.md

-# Diabetic Tracker
+# Glucose Tracker
 This is a full-stack web application that uses Node.js, Express, React.js, and MongoDB with Mongoose.

-You may go to [https://diabetictracker.herokuapp.com](https://diabetictracker.herokuapp.com) to view a demo of the application.
+You may go to [https://glucosetracker.herokuapp.com](https://glucosetracker.herokuapp.com) to view a demo of the application.

 ## Technologies used

 The following technologies, tools, and npm packages were used:
 * Node.js
 * React.js
+* Bootstrap
 * NPM Packages
 	* express
 	* body-parser